Index

 Kupchik, John.
 Azuma Old Japanese: A Comparative Grammar and Reconstruction (reviewed by Alexander Francis-Ratte).
 Volume 2.

-Kupchik, John, José Andrés Alonso de la Fuente, and Marc Hideo Miyake (eds).
+Kupchik, John, José Andrés Alonso de la Fuente & Marc Hideo Miyake (eds).
 Studies in Historical Linguistics, Philology and Beyond: Festschrift Presented to Alexander V. Vovin in Honor of his 60th Birthday (reviewed by J. Marshall Unger).
 Volume 1.

 Robertson, Wesley C. Scripting Japan: Orthography, Variation, and the Creation of Meaning in Written Japanese (reviewed by Sean Nicholson).
 Volume 1.